google/oatts/README.md

   Options:

     -h, --help                                      output usage information
-    --host <host>                          target hostname to use in test generation -p, --paths <paths>                    comma separated list of paths to generate tests for -e, --samples                          generate sample response bodies rather than schema, if applicable -s, --spec <spec>                      path to the target OpenAPI/Swagger spec document to consume -w, --writeTo <writeTo>                directory to write the generated tests to file -c, --consumes <consumes>              consumes/content-type to use in request when applicable to the API resource -o, --produces <produces>              produces/accept to use in request when applicable to the API resource -u, --customValues <customValues>      custom request values to be used in generation; takes precedent over a customValuesFile
+    --host <host>                                   target hostname to use in test generation -p, --paths <paths>                             comma separated list of paths to generate tests for -e, --samples                                   generate sample response bodies rather than schema, if applicable -s, --spec <spec>                               path to the target OpenAPI/Swagger spec document to consume -w, --writeTo <writeTo>                         directory to write the generated tests to file -c, --consumes <consumes>                       consumes/content-type to use in request when applicable to the API resource
+    -o, --produces <produces>                       produces/accept to use in request when applicable to the API resource -u, --customValues <customValues>               custom request values to be used in generation; takes precedent over a customValuesFile
-    --customValuesFile <customValuesFile>  path to JSON file with custom request values to be used in generation -m, --scheme <scheme>                  which scheme to use if multiple are present in spec -t --templates <templateDir>           path to direcotry of custom templates -S, --status-codes <statusCodes>       comma separated list of status codes to explicity generate tests for
+    --customValuesFile <customValuesFile>           path to JSON file with custom request values to be used in generation -m, --scheme <scheme>                           which scheme to use if multiple are present in spec -t --templates <templateDir>                    path to direcotry of custom templates -S, --status-codes <statusCodes>                comma separated list of status codes to explicity generate tests for -P, --pathsWithOperations <pathsWithOperations> comma separated list of paths with respective operations to generate tests for, where path and operations are separated by '_' delimiter

 > oatts generate -s ./path/to/openapi.yaml -w ./output/dir
 > ls ./output/dir